For Research Centers

 - to determine if the center’s activities are sufficient to warrant continuation.

 The center assessment report (approximately 15 pages) consists of two primary parts.
 Part I should assess the unit’s contributions to one or more of the university’s four missions.
 Although specific information within this assessment will vary, research-focused centers should typically address the following:

 - Assessment of scholarly activity/productivity over the course of the review period (e.g., publications resulting from center activities; external grant dollars awarded to the center, including funding source)

 - Assessment of strengths and opportunities for improvement of the center, focusing specifically on its ability to enhance research activity on the campus

 - Interrelationships with other units on campus, including other UM campuses, that focus on collaborative and/or interdisciplinary research efforts

 - A summary of the budget, revenues, expenses and other financial information for the last five years

-The first draft of the report will be reviewed by a member of the Provost’s staff and a member of the Office of Research, Graduate Studies, and Economic Development.
-Typically, the center will be asked to submit a revised draft of the report to the aforementioned individuals.
-Once they have approved the report, it will be forwarded to the Provost and the Vice Chancellor for Research, Graduate Studies, and Economic Development.
-Finally there will be an in-person meeting that will include, at a minimum the center director, the Provost, The Vice Chancellor for Research, Graduate Studies, and Economic Development, and the dean of the school/college where the center is housed (if it is housed in an academic unit).
-After this meeting the Provost or designate will forward a formal report of the review, along with a decision to continue or discontinue, to the UM System’s Vice President for Academic Affairs, who shall transmit it to the General Officers.
+The first draft of the report is reviewed by the Office of the Provost and the Office of Research and Economic Development.
+Typically, the center will be asked to submit a revised draft of the report.
+Once approved, the review meeting is scheduled to include the center director, the dean of the school/college where the center is housed (if it is housed in an academic unit), the provost and associate provost, and the vice chancellor for research and economic development.
+Concluding the process, the Office of the Provost will forward a formal report of the review, along with a decision to continue or discontinue, to the UM System Vice President for Academic Affairs, who will send to the General Officers of the University.